NiveSJ/Spring_project/readme.md

-Learning Spring Inversion of control concept.
+Learning Spring Inversion of control and Dependency Injection concept.